Mengshi24/JSON-java/README.md

 Pros:

 1. Works for different types of JSONObjects (nested JSONObject or lower level JSONObject with only one level of tag/value)
-2. Simple use, path is not required, and the result is also clear and easy to understand.
+2. Simple to use, path is not required, and the result is also clear and easy to understand.

 Cons: